 Below: The chordae tendinae are attached to the underside of the tricuspid (right side of the heart between the right atrium and right ventricle) and the mitral valve (left side of the heart between the left atrium and left ventricle).
 The attach much the same way that the chords of a parachute attach to the chute.
 The transmit the forces to pull open the valve and align it to close properly. ...Read moreSee 1 more doctor answer

 Papillary muscles: They are papillary muscles.Get a more detailed answer ›

 - Talk to a doctor live online for free

-- What structure does the chordae tendinae located in both ventricles?
+- What structure does the chordae tendinae hold in place?

 - Which heart valves are anchored by chordae tendinae to the heart muscle

 - Where are the chordae tendinae located